-Mr. Lee Seng Fan (Director), and uncle of Mr. Yu Tack Tein (Director).
+Mr. Lee Seng Fan (Director).

 Mr. Khong started his career in 1968 when he joined United Engineering Group as a supervisor.
-He joined Oversea Group in 1985 and has approximately thirty-five (35) years of experience in the Chinese restaurant industry in Malaysia.
+He joined Oversea Group in 1985 and has approximately thirty-six (36) years of experience in the Chinese restaurant industry in Malaysia.
 Currently, he is mainly responsible for the operational functions of our Group including overseeing the maintenance of the equipment and tools, management of licenses and banking facilities.

-Mr. Khong attended all four (4) Board of Directors' Meetings of the Company held in the financial year ended 31 March 2020.
+Mr. Khong has attended seven (7) out of eight (8) Board of Directors' Meetings of the Company held in the financial year ended 31 March 2021.